microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

     ![New branch](images/create-new-branch.png)

 1. The branch is created both locally and in the remote (on VSTS).
-The VSTS extension informs you that the new branch has been created and that it has been associated with the Bug.
+The VSTS extension informs you that the new branch has been created and has been associated with the Bug.

     ![Notifications when creating a branch](images/branch-notifications.png)

 1. In the project view, browse to src/main/java/com.microsoft.example/servlet and open the LoginServlet class.

-1. Around line 35, you will see what is causing the bug: the `totalDriverFee` is being calculated but the `driverFeeTotal` session attribute is being set to `totalFareForDriver` (this looks like a classic copy/paste error).
+1. Around line 35, you will see the cause of the bug: the `totalDriverFee` value is being calculated but the `driverFeeTotal` session attribute is being set to the `totalFareForDriver` value (seems like a classic copy/paste error).

     Change this line of code:
     ```java